linda-seiter/CMSC115_2258/unit7_project/README.md

 Run the JUnit tests in the `PerformanceSummariesTest` class to verify your solution.

 Once the tests pass, update the `main()` method.
-After displaying the push-ups and sit-ups metrices, the `main` method should:
+After displaying the push-ups and sit-ups metrics, the `main` method should:

 1. Prompt for and read in minimum push-up and sit-up requirements.